-Production deviations on non-serial number part / minor shall be disposed-off by the OEM Designer.
-Deviations on Serial numbered components affecting FLIMSS (Functionality, Life, Interchangeability, Maintainability, Strength and Safety) i.e. major deviations, shall be disposed-off by the Airworthiness Certification Agency of the country of Origin / as mutually agreed between the Indian TAA and the User Services.
+The nature of the production deviations as major or minor shall be carried out before repair / rework is carried out.
+Production deviations on non-serial numbered part i.e. minor deviations shall be disposed of by the OEM Designer.
+Deviations on Serial numbered components affecting FLIMSS (Functionality, Life, Interchangeability, Maintainability, Strength and Safety) i.e. major deviations, shall be disposed of by the Airworthiness Certification Agency of the country of Origin / as mutually agreed between the Indian TAA and the User Services.

-3A.11 Contractor & Customer Test Flights
+3A.11 CONTRACTOR & CUSTOMER TEST FLIGHTS

 Contractor's test flights for the Air Systems manufactured in India shall be undertaken by the flight test crew based upon recognition given by the respective user service HQ and as authorised by the OEM.
 The OEM shall provide Test plan for contractor test flights and shall conduct flight tests as per the test plan.
 A certificate of Safety for Flight (F-1090) will be issued by DGAQA either for block flights or for block of calendar month / days.
+F-1090 will be valid subject to no flight safety snag during flight in major aircraft systems viz.
+Flight control system, Engine control system etc. & rectification thereof.
 Customer test flight will be done on similar lines.
-Post successful completion of contractor and customer sorties a Certificate of Airworthiness will be issued by DGAQA.
+Post successful completion of contractor and customer sorties, a Certificate of Airworthiness in the form of Signal Out Certificate will be issued by DGAQA.